samblenny/feather-tft-clock/README.md

 ## Sprites and Krita

-To make the sprites in Krita for 7-segment digits and ASCII characters, I used the "Pixel Art" brush preset with a custom palette swatch that I defined on my own.
-Krita doesn't provide a way to get detailed control over how indexed color palettes are saved when you export to PNG files.
-But, in practice, that doesn't matter much.
-If you use the Pixel Art brush to paint with a small number of colors, then export to PNG, the resulting files use indexed colors.
+To make the sprites in Krita for 7-segment digits and ASCII characters, I used the "Pixel Art" brush preset with a custom palette swatch.

-As of CircuitPython 9.1.3, BMP files still work better than PNG for spritesheets.
-But, PNG support may catch up to BMP in the future.

 ### Clock Digit Sprites